yomotsu/camera-controls/readme.md

 #### `setBoundary( box3? )`

 Set the boundary box that encloses the target of the camera. `box3` is in `THREE.Box3`

-Return its current position.
+Returns its current position.

 | Name   | Type          | Description |
 | ------ | ------------- | ----------- |